NCBI-Hackathons/TheVariantExpress/README.md

 # List the genetic variants associated with diseases,  all aboard the Variant Express!

-Genetic variants are abundant and can contribute to an individual's risk of disease.
-Past studies on variants are not practical for searching by disease on a massive scale or viewing association testing for expression of certain genes.

-The Variant Express is a new pipeline that creates association testing between variants in RNA-Seq data and expression analysis, in order to create leads for research.
+Integrating genetic variation data with gene expression data is a powerful approach for discovering causal variants and uncovering relevant biological pathways.
+However, such data integration typically requires multiple modes of data.
+The Variant Express is a new pipeline that performs association testing between genetic variants and gene expression estimates from RNA-Seq data alone.

 # How Does The Variant Express Do It??